project-chip/connectedhomeip/examples/pump-controller-app/cc13x2x7_26x2x7/README.md

 the transition state between started and stopped.

-Short presses (less than 1000ms) of the left user button (`BTN-1`) are used for toggeling the pump state.
+Short presses (less than 1000ms) of the left user button (`BTN-1`) are used for toggling the pump state.

-Short presses (less than 1000ms) of the right user button (`BTN-2`) are used for toggeling Matter BLE advertisements.
+Short presses (less than 1000ms) of the right user button (`BTN-2`) are used for toggling Matter BLE advertisements.

 Long presses (greater than 5000ms) of the right user button (`BTN-2`) will initiate a factory reset of the device clearing all stored provisioning